BigWhyPro/BigWhyPro.github.io/_posts/2024-08-01-rest-is-for-the-Sabbath.md

 ---
 layout: post
-title:  "Rest On The Sabbath [To Consider Your Fraility]"
+title:  "Rest On The Sabbath [To Develop Your Future Creativity]"
 date:   2024-08-01 4:30:00
 categories: template
 ---

-*If your Creator rests only the Sabbath, then why aren't you creating every day?
-How did you become so sedentary, so FRAIL?*
+*If your Creator rests only the Sabbath, then why aren't you creating every day of the week?
+Do you have to become so sedentary, so FRAIL, so focused on vegging out on the Laz-E-Boy at the THE END OF THE DAY?*

+What about the train-eat-sleep-REPEAT cycle don't you understand?
+Where's the part in the cycle that tells you to feel sorry for yourself or to focus *like a victim* on being overwhelmed with worry about whatever is attacking you? *Have you not been commanded to ... see Joshua 1:9*

 Part of what we do during our periods of ***PHYSICAL*** rest throughout the day is think intently, deeply about how we can be less frail and more productive when we are not resting.

-# Make this Fraility Index Your Own
+# What is rest for, if not for recovery and preparation for building

-Understand the principle, then build your own ... you are welcome to clone this Frality Index [FI], but your Fraility Index has to be your own.
+Understand the principle behind REST ... train-eat-sleep-repeat means that sleep is not about the END; rather it is for being better able to complete the next cycle ... understand this principle, then build your own cycle ... you are welcome to clone this Frality Index [FI], but your Fraility Index has to be your own train-eat-sleep-repeat process of resting ***with a purpose***.

 What I currently think of as being frail, or something that I wish to avoid, will not match your ideas of fraility ... and over time, my own ideas of what fraility means will change.